VitorCiaramella/vx/extern/vulkansdk/macos/Documentation/getting_started_macos.md

 * You can export the `VK_ICD_FILENAMES` environment variable.
   * Instructions for this can be found under the section ["Useful Environment Variables."](#useful-environment-variables)
 * You can install the ICD in a system directory.
-  * Instructions for this can be found under the section ["Install to System Directories."](#install-to-system-directories)
+  * Instructions for this can be found under the section ["Install the SDK - Alternate method using system paths."](#install-the-sdk---alternate-method-using-system-paths)
 * If your application is contained in a bundle, you can relink the app to place the driver in the bundle.
   * Instructions for this can be found under the section ["Create a Bundled Application"](#create-a-bundled-application)

 Encountered "Could not start Vulkan Info" message in "Vulkan Info" tab of `vkconfig.app`:
-To use the "Vulkan Info" tab in `vkconfig.app` you must install the SDK to your system directories as described in the section ["Install to System Directories."](#install-to-system-directories)
+To use the "Vulkan Info" tab in `vkconfig.app` you must install the SDK to your system directories as described in the section ["Install the SDK - Alternate method using system paths."](#install-the-sdk---alternate-method-using-system-paths)

 Invisible text in `vkconfig.app`:
 Some text in `vkconfig.app` does not display properly in Dark Theme on MacOS Mojave.